Eduardo Sencion appears to have had more problems than his family and friends realized.

 "We recognize that they are victims of this as well," he said.
 "We are doing everything in our power to make sure they understand that we do care about them."

 The IHOP, on busy U.S. 395 on the south side of the city, was fenced off Thursday.
-A makeshift memorial of flowers, plants and stuffed animals continued to grow in the parking lot.
+A makeshift memorial of flowers, plants and stuffed animals had sprouted in the parking lot.

 Associated Press writers Cristina Silva, Oskar Garcia and Michelle Rindels in Las Vegas and Scott Sonner in Reno contributed to this report.